imsweb/django-508-plugins/README.md

 **Note**:  It is **highly** recommnded you do not include both `plugins.selectWoo` and `plugins.select2` stylesheets in the same template.
 These stylesheets include rules that will conflict with each other and can cause unexpected results.

+When using selectWoo, make sure the the "for" attribute of the related <label> tag matches the ID of the select box.

 Minified versions of `selectWoo` source files are also included in the install.

 ### datepicker